Mass spectrometry-based proteomics

 Exercise

-As its name implies, the itraqdata is an iTRAQ-based isobar quantitation experiment.
+As the name of the file implies, the data is an iTRAQ-based isobar quantitation experiment.
 We can visualise the reporter peaks as follows:

 Visualisation of the iTRAQ reporter peaks.